pudly/schmopera-hugo/content/articles/fawn-announces-composers-for-next-stage-of-synesthesia-iv.md

 ---
-title: FAWN announces composers for next stage of Synesthesia IV
+title: "FAWN announces composers for next stage of Synesthesia IV"
 ---

 December is such a busy month for classical music lovers, with all the *Messiahs*, *Christmas Oratorios*, and carol-sings, and the whole host of other regular season offerings.